SaladTechnologies/salad-kitchen-docs/content/docs/troubleshooting/salad-app/186-how-to-unblock-salad-with-your-isp.md

 title: How to Unblock Salad With Your ISP
 ---

-# How to Unblock Salad With Your ISP

 We've compiled tips to remedy common issues for **Xfinity** and **BT Broadband** users below, along with useful general solutions for other ISPs.
 If you don't know your internet service provider is, head to [WhoIsMyISP](https://whoismyisp.org).